qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 This mod provides a new block called "Portal Helper".
-Use this block to create two identical frames, light it using flint and steel, then portals will be generated.
+Use this block to create two identical frames, light it using flint and steel, a two-way portal (4 portal entities) will be generated.
 You cannot generate a cross-dimension portal or a portal that links to far places.
 To achieve that you need to use commands to edit the portal.

 ### Portal Entities
 Global portals don't exist as entities in the world, they are global.
 All other portals, including nether portals, end portals, mirrors, exist as entities in the world.